amelioro/ameliorate/CONTRIBUTING.md

 Feel free to clarify any issues via commenting or asking in [Discord](https://discord.gg/3KhdyJkTWT).
 When you find an issue you want to work on, assign yourself to it so that nobody else spends time duplicating work on it.

+Note: be particularly wary of [issues with a "needs [x]" label](https://github.com/orgs/amelioro/projects/2/views/9) - these are expected to require significant design efforts.

 ## Running the project

 Make sure you have [git](https://git-scm.com/downloads) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.